Learn how to clean stainless steel with these simple tips that will finally put a shine to your stainless steel appliances and surfaces.

 Real Simple recommends olive oil as a way to create the perfect shine.
 Just apply a dab of olive oil and rub in.
 Buff with paper toweling.

 Vinegar and water is a powerful cleaner for your whole house.
 I have found that it works okay on stainless steel but I find I get more streaks than I prefer.
 As an FYI, there’s a higher concentrated white vinegar that homemakers swear is great for cleaning.
 But I’m pretty sensitive to chemicals and I don’t really want to have to wear gloves to clean my kitchen.
 So, if you are like me, go ahead and use regular distilled vinegar and water (50/50 solution).
 This is a great go-to if you have nothing else on hand.
-Buff well.
+Buff well with a microfiber cloth.

 To help you remember these handy tips for cleaning stainless steel, be sure to PIN this infographic for later: